awsdocs/aws-lambda-developer-guide/doc_source/configuration-database.md

 Proxy creation takes a few minutes\.
 When the proxy is available, configure your function to connect to the proxy endpoint instead of the database endpoint\.

 Standard [Amazon RDS Proxy pricing](https://aws.amazon.com/rds/proxy/pricing/) applies\.
-For more information, see [Managing Connections with the Amazon RDS Proxy](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/rds-proxy.html) in the Amazon Aurora User Guide\.
+For more information, see [Managing connections with the Amazon RDS Proxy](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/rds-proxy.html) in the Amazon Aurora User Guide\.

-## Sample Application<a name="configuration-database-sample"></a>
+## Sample application<a name="configuration-database-sample"></a>

 Sample applications that demonstrate the use of Lambda with an Amazon RDS database are available in this guide's GitHub repository\.
 There are two applications:
 + [RDS MySQL](https://github.com/awsdocs/aws-lambda-developer-guide/tree/master/sample-apps/rds-mysql) – The AWS CloudFormation template `template-vpcrds.yml` creates a MySQL 5\.7 database in a private VPC\.
 In the sample application, a Lambda function proxies queries to the database\.
 The function and database templates both use Secrets Manager to access database credentials\.